 How to Choose the Right Prize for Your Contest or Sweepstakes

-Unless they really like filling out registration forms, the motivation, as you might have guessed, is the grand prize.
+Unless they really like filling out registration forms, the motivation (as you might have guessed) is the prize.

 I see you rolling your eyes at the screen.
 I know it seems obvious.
 But it is important to note.